 Our Building

-The building was purchased in by Jackolyn Behan and Jerry Massad in 2005.
-The restoration and expansion took more than 2 years.
-While the structure had great bones and personality it was in terrible condition.
-The interior was demolished and 1000 square feet of space was added to build a new kitchen, bathrooms and storage area.
-The six 12 foot entry doors are original, made of wood from old growth Tahoe basin pine and hauled to Dayton by wagon in the 1800’s.
-Js’ Bistro open those doors to diners in December of 2007.
+The building was purchased by business partners Jackolyn Behan and Jerry Masad in November, 2005.
+Restoration and expansion continued for over 2 years.
+While the structure had great bones and personality, it required a ‘studs out’ restoration and addition of 1,000 sq feet to be functional.
+It’s six 12-foot entry doors are the originals, made of wood felled from old growth timber in the Tahoe basin and hauled by wagon to Dayton in the 1800’s.

 Our Bar